-When British club kids spilled out into the countryside in the late ‘80s and early ‘90s they were searching for lands of pastoral freedom trodden by many radical hikers before them.
+When British club kids spilled out into the countryside in the late ‘80s and early ‘90s they were searching for lands of adventure trodden by many radical hikers before them.

 When British club kids spilled out into the countryside in the late ‘80s and early ‘90s they were searching for lands of pastoral freedom trodden by many radical hikers before them.
 Now, new brand RMBLR is connecting the dots between both worlds.

-You may not think the average hiker and raver have much in common.
-But the truth is the two communities are different sides of the same coin.
-When Benny Rothman organised 400 walkers on a mass protest against rambling restrictions in the Peak District in 1932 – known as the Kinder Trespass – he set in motion a public space battle, for those in the pursuit of pleasure, that would be picked up by his hedonistic descendents over half a century later.
+When Benny Rothman organised 400 walkers on a mass protest against rambling restrictions in the Peak District in 1932 – known as the Kinder Trespass – he set in motion a public space battle, for those in the pursuit of pleasure, that would be picked up by his hedonistic descendants over half a century later.

-Both acts of civil disobedience – rambling or raving freely – are the inspiration for a new outdoors brand RMBLR, founded by Rob Brigham and Fred Royle, which aims to create British-made products that can be at home on the homemade dancefloor and at peace in the still untouched rolling hills.
+Acts of civil disobedience – rambling or raving freely – are the inspiration for a new outdoors brand RMBLR, founded by Rob Brigham and Fred Royle, which aims to create British-made products that can be at home both on the homemade dancefloor and at peace in the still untouched rolling hills.

-To celebrate the coming-together of our favourite elements of British escapism, and the launch of RMBLR through its website and at select Ellis Brigham stores on December 1, we’ve put together a little guide of iconic rave spots, and the accompanying walks you could do around and through them.
+To celebrate the coming-together of our favourite elements of British escapism, and the launch of RMBLR through its website and at select Ellis Brigham stores on December 1, we’ve put together a little guide of iconic rave spots, and things to look out for if you ever fancy a visit.
 Enjoy.

 Aldenham, Watford, Hertfordshire